 Because we also use more threads during a PDO thread lift compared to a Silhouette Soft procedure, the PDO Thread Lift also pulls the skin back more.

 In my opinion, the 2 procedures complement each other, and work even better, when performed together in a combination thread lift treatment.

 Which Treatments Work Well With PDO Thread Lift?

 The PDO Thread lift can be combined with other treaments such as HIFU or Ulthera to give a natural lifting result.
-It works particuarly well with biostimulting fillers such as Radiesse and Hyaluronic Acid fillers – to provide a comprehensive anti-aging soltuion which now allows us to turn back the clock for our patients, like never before, without surgery.
-The treatment is now indispensible in my practice.
+It works particuarly well with bio-stimulating fillers such as Radiesse and Hyaluronic Acid fillers – to provide a comprehensive anti-aging solution which now allows us to turn back the clock for our patients, like never before, without surgery.
+The treatment is now indispensable in my practice.